paxsolutions/shopify-changelog/README.md

 # What’s New at Shopify?

-The scripts in the repo convert https://changelog.shopify.com into an RSS feed hosted on AWS Lambda for use in Slack.
+The script(s) in this repo convert https://changelog.shopify.com into an RSS feed hosted on AWS Lambda to use in Slack.
 The motivation behind this is that no such feed is provided by Shopify, only the Developer changelog.

 ### How to use